 Living things are complex information storage and usage systems.
 Information of this type according to all uniform human experience only comes into existence from an intellect.
 Specified complex information was needed before life in this universe could begin.
 Therefore, by logical reasoning, the most likely cause for this information would be from an intellect external to the natural material universe.
 If this is so, then it is also a reasonable idea that speciation may have been caused similarly by the same external agency.
 And this then is not Darwinian.

 A useful way to think of this is to imagine the universe itself had always been searching for life.
 The chances of life occurring in this universe however are finite.
 What then are the probabilistic resources available to our universe that could account for whether it could discover life? note Was life inevitable, or was it implausible?

 The multiverse has been suggested to make our existence be more likely.
 See The Multiverse God.
 I suggest however that my arguments will make even a multiverse be probabilistically insufficient and useless.

-- It is estimated that the universe is 13.8 billion years old, which is less than 10^18 seconds
+- It is estimated that the universe is 13.8 billion years old, which is about 10^18 seconds

 - That is a 1 with 18 zeros after it: 1,000,000,000,000,000,000

 - It is spoken of as having 18 orders of magnitude. note

 That is actually 13800000000 years x 360 days/yr x 24 hours/day x 60 minutes/hour x 60 seconds/minute =

 4.29 * 10^17 or 4.29e17 or rounded up to 1e18

 When we write 1e18, the 'e' marks the start of the exponent part of the number.
 The exponent basically is the number of digits (the zeros) after the first whole digit in the number.
 So, 1e18 is written out as 1 followed by 18 zeros, which is that 1,000,000,000,000,000,000.